azizkemalhoscan/rest-api-sql-v2/README.md

 3 I think my foreign key is not working properly.
 4 Unintentionally importeed seed file to routes rather than importing models.
-5 Express middleware --- where are you going to implement it
+5 Express middleware --- where are you going to implement it 6 I have manually added (FLAT DATA FILE) id's to the seed file to keep going 7 Get currently authenticated user ??
+Do not get it!
+8 Create Courses route is problematic, Issue is SQL foreign key constrained.
+9 There could also be a problem in models definition of foreign key for number 8.
 --------------------------------------------------

 STEPS THAT ARE FOLLOWED WHEN SOLVING THIS PROJECT